OnionUI/Onion/website/docs/07-apps/01-included-in-onion/clock.md

 :::note
 On the Miyoo Mini Plus, Onion can use the wifi connection to set the time at each boot.
+Configure it from [Tweaks app](tweaks#set-automatically-via-the-internet).
 :::

 ## Usage